-- (f) remuneration in respect of vacation leave; - (g) taxes (including taxes payable under Section 24 of the Singapore Tourism (Cess Collection) Act and Section 24 of the Skills Development Levy Act); - (h) retirement and retrenchment benefits under Section 47 of the Employment Act; - (i) liabilities in Singapore of a bank specified in Section 62(1) of the Banking Act, and certain liabilities in respect of a licensed insurer; and - (i) the remainder will be paid to the unsecured creditors.
+- (a) the cost and expenses of the winding-up; - (b) the wages and salary of employees; - (c) retrenchment benefits or ex gratia payment; - (d) workers' compensation due in respect of injury compensation under the Work Injury Compensation Act; - (e) contributions to provident funds; - (f) remuneration in respect of vacation leave; - (g) taxes (including taxes payable under Section 24 of the Singapore Tourism (Cess Collection) Act and Section 24 of the Skills Development Levy Act); - (h) retirement and retrenchment benefits under Section 47 of the Employment Act; - (i) liabilities in Singapore of a bank specified in Section 62(1) of the Banking Act, and certain liabilities in respect of a licensed insurer; and - (i) the remainder will be paid to the unsecured creditors.

 The debts referred to in paragraphs (a) to (g) above and sometimes (h) and (i) as well are usually referred to as preferred debts as they rank ahead of unsecured debts.
 If the assets of the company are inadequate to pay a particular class of preferred debts in full, the debts ranking in the subsequent class will not be paid and the unsecured creditors will obviously get nothing at all.
 Although we have stated that the secured creditors will be paid ahead of the preferred debts, this is subject to the proviso that the preferred debts referred to in (a), (b), (c), (e) and (f) above will be paid ahead of the debts secured by a floating charge.
-Accordingly, this should be borne in mind when the parties consider any selection in the Security Documents permitting substitution of collateral without permission as this may result in the creation of a floating charge.
-Parties should also note that (1) net amounts due in respect of contracts of insurance previously taken out in respect of third parties are to be paid to the relevant third parties, (2) all debts due and claims owing from time to time to the Government ("Government Debts") would have in our view priority over any nonpreferential unsecured debts, incurred subsequent to the time the Government Debts were contracted or incurred under Section 10 of the Government Proceedings Act, and (3) before a Singapore liquidator of a registered foreign company remits the net assets recovered and realised by him to the foreign liquidator appointed in the place of incorporation, he has to pay off the statutory preferential debts under section 328 of the Companies Act as well as and, in the case of companies that are "relevant companies"16, all debts and liabilities incurred by the registered foreign company in Singapore under Section 377(3)(c) of the Companies Act.
+Accordingly, this should be borne in mind when the parties consider any selection in the

+Security Documents permitting substitution of collateral without permission as this may result in the creation of a floating charge.
+Parties should also note that (1) net amounts due in respect of contracts of insurance previously taken out in respect of third parties are to be paid to the relevant third parties, (2) all debts due and claims owing from time to time to the Government ("Government Debts") would have in our view priority over any non-preferential unsecured debts, incurred subsequent to the time the Government Debts were contracted or incurred under Section 10 of the Government Proceedings Act, and (3) before a Singapore liquidator of a registered foreign company remits the net assets recovered and realised by him to the foreign liquidator appointed in the place of incorporation, he has to pay off the statutory preferential debts under section 328 of the Companies Act and, in the case of companies that are "relevant companies"18, all debts and liabilities incurred by the registered foreign company in Singapore under Section 377(3)(c) of the Companies Act.